Skip to contents

 • Outcome (Y): The dependent variable.
 For survival models, use Surv(time, event).

-• Multiple membership object (mm()): Defines how lower-level (level-1) units are associated with higher-level (level-2) constructs using a user-specified weighting function.
+• Multiple membership object (mm()): Defines how member-level units are associated with group-level constructs using a user-specified weighting function.
 Multiple mm() objects can be specified with different weight functions.

-• Hierarchical membership (hm()): Specifies nesting of level-2 units within level-3 entities.
+• Hierarchical membership (hm()): Specifies nesting of main-level units within higher-level entities.
 Cross-classified structures can be modeled by including multiple hm() objects.

 Multiple Membership Object mm()